Catch // Concept Document

 04

-Use of the bathroom doorway and corridor as the death scene
+Use of the bathroom doorway and corridor

 Photographed at low angle, dim lighting, the suggestion of a body half in, half out.
 No mess.
 The blue hallway is the most iconic visual moment Ford & Shep has and we want to use it.